-Transportation and Distribution $ - $ 27
+Transportation and Distribution $ 1 $ - $ 27

-Wholesale Energy Operations and Services 712 703
+Wholesale Services 874 712 703

-Corporate and Other 10 929
+Corporate and Other 21 10 929

-Total $722 $1,659
+Total $896 $722 $1,659

-Equity investments in 1999 relate primarily to projects in Korea and India.
+Equity investments in 2000 relate primarily to capital invested for the ongoing construction, by a joint venture, of a power plant in India as well as other international investments.
+Equity investments in 1999 relate primarily to an investment in a joint venture that holds a gas distribution company in South Korea and the power plant project in India.

 The level of spending for capital expenditures and equity investments will vary depending upon conditions in the energy and broadband markets, related economic conditions and identified opportunities.
 Management expects that the capital spending program will be funded by a combination of internally generated funds, proceeds from dispositions of selected assets and short- and long-term borrowings.